 Although classified as a black tea, Darjeeling black teas are less oxidized than most black teas.
 Darjeeling tea is lighter and less astringent than an Assam grown tea from the Camellia sinensis var. assamica.

 The aroma from a cup of Darjeeling tea greets you with a soft flowery scent.
 The taste is delicate with a fruity apricot peach flavor.
 You have just experienced a tea like no other.
-Darjeeling first flush spring tea is widely regarded as some of the worlds finest black tea.
+Darjeeling's first flush spring tea is widely regarded as some of the world's finest black tea.

-If you have recently entered the world of fine loose tea, Darjeeling is a must try.
-Darjeeling may seem a bit confusing at first, but once you know about Darjeeling’s three cropping periods First Flush, Second Flush, and Autumnal Flush, you will have a better understanding of this wonderful tea.
+If you have recently entered the world of fine loose tea, Darjeeling is a must-try.
+Darjeeling may seem a bit confusing at first, but once you know about Darjeeling’s three cropping periods, First Flush, Second Flush, and Autumnal Flush, you will have a better understanding of this beautiful tea.

 India has three major tea-producing regions - Assam, Darjeeling, and Nilgiri.
-Much like the wines of France, tea in India is named after the region in which it is grown.
+Like the wines of France, tea in India is named after the region in which it is grown.

-1. Assam is the world's single largest tea growing region.
+Assam is the world's single largest tea-growing region.
 Assam teas are prized for their rich, malty, robust character.
 They make good breakfast teas and go well with milk.
-Assam teas with golden tips in them are the finest quality.
+Assam teas with golden tips in them are of the finest quality.

-2. The Darjeeling district with its high altitude and heavy mists is nestled in the foothills of the Himalayas.
-Producing much smaller yields with three distinct cropping periods, Darjeeling teas are the prize of India.
+The Darjeeling district, with its high altitude and heavy mists, is nestled in the foothills of the Himalayas.
+Darjeeling produces much smaller yields with three distinct cropping periods.
+Darjeeling teas are the prize of India.

-3. Nilgiri is often referred to as the Southern Darling.
-Nilgiri literally translated means 'Blue Mountain’.
+Nilgiri is often referred to as the Southern Darling.
+Nilgiri, literally translated, means 'Blue Mountain.'
 It is the most spectacular mountain range in south India.
-Nilgiri teas produce bright and brisk liquors, flavorful and very fragrant.
+Nilgiri teas produce bright and brisk liquors that are flavorful and fragrant.